benpague/cadre/README.md

 - Clone this repo to your computer
 - Get into the folder using `cd cadre` .
 - Run `mkdir data`.
-- switch to the `data` directory using cd `data`.
+- switch to the `data` directory using `cd data`.
-- Download claims data files(csv)
-    -It's recommended to use 2012 to current regional claims data set with the following features:
+- Download claims data files csv or ms excel('.csv' or '.xls') -It's recommended to use 2014 to current regional claims data set with the following features:
      - series number(SERIES)
      - hospital name (INST_NAME)
      - first case rate claimed(PRIMARY_CASE)
      - second case rate claimed(SECONDARY_CASE)
-     - patient sex(PAT_SEX)
+     - patient sex(PATSEX)
-     - patient age(PAT_AGE)
+     - patient age(PATAGE)
      - date admitted(DATE_ADM)
-     - date discharged (DATE_DIS)
-     - name of attending physician
-     - membership category (WORKER_TYP)

- Install the requirements
+     - hospital level(CLASS_DEF)

+ Requirements
+ - Windows 10 64bit
+ - RAM 16GB or higher

- - Install the requirements
+ - Install
-    - make sure to use Python 3
+    - download and install anaconda
-    - you may want to use a virtual environment on this
+    - create virtual environment
+        - get into the folder using `cd cadre`

 Usage